-4. Tomatoes – Whether you’re planting seeds or young seedlings, tomatoes can be grown in pots outdoors once nighttime temperatures reach the mid 50s.
+Whether you’re planting seeds or young seedlings, tomatoes can be grown in pots outdoors once nighttime temperatures reach the mid 50s.
 Cherry and grape tomatoes and smaller varieties, like patio hybrid, Small fry, and Tiny Tim are well suited for container growing.
 One small variety plant can be grown in a 5-gallon container.
 When growing larger tomato varieties be sure to use either stakes or tomato cages.
 Plant full-size varieties in a 25-gallon container such as a half-barrel.
 Add fertilizer to the soil when planting and water the plant right away.
 Afterward, only water the plants that show wilt.
 Tomatoes love the heat.
 After planting in a large half-barrel container, mulch after four to six weeks.
 Delayed mulching gives the soil time to warm up.
-See the tomato growing tips video, below!
+See the different tomato varieties you can grow!

 A big plus to growing these peas is that the pod of both plants are edible, which means more yield, and no shelling.
 Select a sunny location for your window box, half barrel, or other container.
 Plant seeds at a depth of about 1-inch, 3 to 4 inches apart in well-drained soil.
 These vining plants will need support throughout the growing process.
 You can use a trellis in a container, a tomato cage, or a bamboo teepee anchored in the soil for the vines to grow up on, keeping them off the ground, and at eye level.
 In spring, check often for caterpillars.
 The vines may reach a height of 5-feet.